 - Send to those that opened your previous email, a sales email with a CTA (call to action)

 The opportunities are endless.
-You can use the data you have at your disposal in any way to want to design an email sales funnel that works best for your case.
+You can use the data you have at your disposal in any way you want to design an email sales funnel that works best for your case.

 Key Learnings

-If you want to take advantage of the benefits of email marketing and use email as a sales channel, you need to use email automation.
+If you want to take advantage of email marketing's benefits and use email as a sales channel, you must use email automation.

 The process is not hard to implement.
 Most email marketing platforms have ready-made workflows you can use out-of-the-box.

-Automated messages like cart abandonment emails, follow-ups, upselling and cross-selling are easy to set up and don’t require a lot of time.
+Automated messages, such as cart abandonment emails, follow-ups, upselling, and cross-selling, are easy to set up and don’t require much time.

-What will take time and effort is to find out what kind of messages to use to approach your audience.
+Finding out what messages to use to approach your audience will take time and effort.
 Things like your subject lines, email copy, and CTA messages need a lot of A/B testing and effort.

-The good news is that once you figure out the best workflows to use, you can let your campaigns run and you can concentrate on other tasks to grow your business.
+The good news is that once you figure out the best workflows, you can let your campaigns run and concentrate on other tasks to grow your business.
 That’s the beauty of email automation!